TourmalineCore/to-dos-local-env/README.md

 kind delete cluster --name to-dos
 ```

+### Using Docker Desktop Cluster

+1. In Docker Desktop, go to settings (the gear on the top left);
+2. Select Kubernetes in the settings on the right;
+3. Turn on Kubernetes;
+4. Apply the settings with the “Apply & restart” button;
+5. Create `.to-dos-cluster-kubeconfig` file in this repo root folder;
+6. Go to your system user `.kube` folder and open `config` file (on Windows: `C:/Users/<USERNAME>/.kube`, on masOS `Users/<USERNAME>/.kube/config`);
+7. Copy this config file content and paste to `.to-dos-cluster-kubeconfig` file, created in the first step.

 ### Cluster Connection

-Then you should be able to go and grap the created k8s cluster config here in the root of the repo `.to-dos-cluster-kubeconfig` and use it in `Lens` to connect to the cluster.
+Then you should be able to go and grap the k8s cluster config here in the root of the repo `.to-dos-cluster-kubeconfig` and use it in `Lens` to connect to the cluster.

 In `Lens` you can go to `File` -> `Add Cluster` and put there the copied `config` file content and create it.
 Then you should be able to connect to it.